Memo Cites Legal Hurdles for City to Get Out of Coal Plant

 The City of Austin faces formidable legal hurdles and, potentially, significant costs if the City Council decides to sell or shut down the city’s share of the coal-fired Fayette Power Project, according to a new city Law Department memo.

-Potential problems arise from the city’s participation agreement with the Lower Colorado River Authority on the power plant, rules of the Electric Reliability Council of Texas, the City Charter, and city bond debt attributable to the plant, the memo states.
+Potential problems arise from the city’s participation agreement with the Lower Colorado River Authority on the power plant, rules of the Electric Reliability Council of Texas,

 Assistant City Attorney Andy Perny sent the eight-page memo full of technical details to the Council last week.
 The memo was in response to requests from Council members for updates on options to get the city out of its share of the controversial power plant.
 The power plant is on today’s executive session agenda of the Council Committee on Austin Energy.